 Field Trips at FCMoD

-Hands-on learning happens like nowhere else at the Fort Collins Museum of Discovery!
+Hands-on learning happens like nowhere else at Fort Collins Museum of Discovery!
 Daily activities create a new experience every visit, engaging students of all ages and levels with an innovative blend of history, science, and culture content.
 Our open floor plan encourages unique flow-through topic adjacencies, so every teacher can plan a route specific to their students’ needs.
 Start planning your visit today!

 Your field trip experience will include: